 Gardner syndrome is a genetic disease that comprises the clinical triad of osteomas, polyposis coli, and mesenchymal tumors of the skin and soft tissue.

-It is known to occur in about one in 8,000 to one in 14,000 births, and is due to a mutation on the APC (adenomatous polyposis coli) gene on chromosome 5q21, thus being classified as part of the familial adenomatous polyposis syndromes.
+Gardner syndrome, which is inherited in an autosomal dominant manner, occurs in approximately one in 8,000 people.
+This condition arises as a result of a mutation on the adenomatous polyposis coli (APC) gene on chromosome 5q21, thereby classifying Gardner syndrome as part of the familial adenomatous polyposis syndromes.
 All parts of the world are equally affected and there is no gender difference.

-The syndrome is often first seen in a dental clinic as it is associated with odontomas and impacted teeth at multiple sites, both permanent and supernumerary.
+Gardner syndrome is often first identified in a dental clinic, as it is associated with odontomas and impacted teeth at multiple sites that can be both permanent and supernumerary.
 In fact, about 30% of patients with Gardner’s syndrome have one or more dental anomaly.

-Desmoid tumors also occur over the abdominal wall as fibrous tumors with a benign course.
-These tumors are notorious for their high recurrence rate and occur in about 9% of patients.
+Desmoid tumors also occur over the abdominal wall, as fibrous tumors with a benign course.
+Fibrous tumors are notorious for their high recurrence rate and occur in about 9% of patients.
 Retinal pigment epithelium hypertrophy present at birth is another possible finding.

 - Panjwani, S., Bagewadi, A., Keluskar, V., & Arora, S. (2011).
 Gardner’s Syndrome.
 Journal of Clinical Imaging Science, 1, 65. http://doi.org/10.4103/2156-7514.92187.